bilind/uodcp/uodtemplates/sphinx_rtd_theme-master/demo_docs/source/page.rst

 ``Sidemenu``
 ````````````
-    Display or hide the side menu on the page.
+    Displays or hides the side menu on the page.
         * **Type**: Check Box.
         * **Default Value**: Checked.